 The 33.
 ZAK Newsletter published an article about e-Installation.

-e-Installation showed a digitized version of the Versailles Fountain on the Beyond 3D Symposium.
+e-Installation showed a digitised version of the Versailles Fountain on the Beyond 3D Symposium.

 The KIT magazine lookKIT published an article about e-Installation.

-In the web-based magazine clicKIT an article about e-Installation was published.
+The web-based magazine "clicKIT" published an article about e-Installation.

-In the 32.
-ZAK Newsletter an article about e-Installation was published.
+The 32.
+ZAK Newsletter published an article about e-Installation.

 Publications regarding e-Installation

 - e-Installation: Synesthetic Documentation of Media Art via Telepresence Technologies.
 Jesús Muñoz Morcillo, Florian Faion, Antonio Zea, Uwe D. Hanebeck, Caroline Y. Robertson-von Trotha (2014)

 - Faion, Florian; Friedberger, Simon; Zea, Antonio und Hanebeck, Uwe D. (2012): Intelligent Sensor-Scheduling for Multi-Kinect-Tracking.
 In: Proceedings of the 2012 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2012).
 Vilamoura, Algarve, Portugal, Oktober 2012